biasmv/pv/doc/coloring.rst

   // color the whole structure in red, while generating the geometry. var geom = viewer.lines('myStructure', myStructure,  { color: pv.color.uniform('red') });
-  // oh, no, I changed my mind: We wan't everything in blue! geom.colorBy(pv.color.uniform('blue'));
+  // oh, no, I changed my mind: We want everything in blue! geom.colorBy(pv.color.uniform('blue'));

 Coloring is implemented with coloring operations.
 These operations are small function objects which map a certain atom or residue to a color.
 They can be as simple as coloring a complete structure in :func:`one color <pv.color.uniform>`, or as complex as mapping a :func:`numeric property to a color gradient <pv.color.byAtomProp>`.
 PV includes a variety of coloring operations for the most common tasks.
 For more complex applications it is also possible to extend the coloring with new operations.